-And it’s due to the wondrous worldliness of its owner, Cornelia Schuster.
+And it’s due to the wondrous worldliness of its owners, Cornelia Schuster and Richard Slosky.

-That’s when Schuster and her husband developed a taste for luxury.
+That’s when Schuster and Slosky developed a taste for luxury.
 “It was very, very gourmet, all the way.”
-She wanted to share her newly honed palate with the Inland Empire, and then the opportunity finally arose.
+They wanted to share their newly honed palate with the Coachella Valley, and then the opportunity finally arose.
 “We bought in 2011 and so it was a good financial time to buy here.
 The property had been for sale for six years, so it was in a real state of need, and it was a blank canvas… We started doing just major, major renovations.
 We traveled quite a bit in Europe and so we had lots of little ideas of things that we like; that are really important to us when we travel.
 With 13 rooms, we could do all of that.”